- Natalie Fedors: Manager, Strategy & Operations

 Jennifer Kawar is Vice President and Chief Investment Officer and is based in San Francisco.
 She leads the business development and loan origination activities for NFF’s Financial Services practice, as well as developing strategies and partnerships to increase the flow of capital to the social sector.
 Before joining NFF in 2009, Jennifer worked in a variety of roles in the mainstream of financial services, including as a securities analyst, business development officer, credit administrator and portfolio manager for financial institutions including Bank of America, GE Capital and TIAA-CREF.
 She received an MBA from the Columbia University Graduate School of Business and dual undergraduate degrees from UC Berkeley.

-Debbie Koski is Senior Lending Officer in the Financial Services Division.
-Debbie is responsible for structuring and underwriting loans to finance a variety of client needs, including working capital and real estate acquisition and construction.
+Debbie Koski is Senior Investment Officer in the Financial Services Division.
+Debbie is responsible for identifying business opportunities that will generate a quality pipeline of loans for the West Coast.
 Before joining NFF in 2015, she was Assistant Vice President in Union Bank’s Community Development Finance Group, where she provided debt and equity financing for affordable housing development.
 Debbie received a B.A. and a Masters in Public Policy from University of California Berkeley, and serves on the Board of Directors of HealthRIGHT 360, a community clinic in San Francisco.

 Jessica LaBarbera: Vice President